 - Read!
 Honestly!
 A lot.
 Whatever you can lay your hands on.
 Genres you enjoy, genres you think you’ll hate (you may not), good books, ‘bad’ books – keep reading.
 You may enjoy it too much for it to feel like work, but it’s that too.

 - Share, if you can bear it.
 Find a supportive group of people to read your work – and be prepared to read theirs too.
 We all benefit from constructive criticism, and even the act of reading our work aloud to others can teach us a lot about what works.
 I’m still learning.

-Don’t try and follow all of it.
+And here are a lot of other tips I’ve gathered.
+Some are mine, some I’ve borrowed from other writers.
+Don’t try and follow all of them.
 Just pick a couple of things that appeal to you and think about those.

 And if an idea sounds wrong, or if you think I’ve missed something crucial (which is bound to be the case), then please write in and let me know.

 - You know how your English teacher has spent years teaching you to use lots of adjectives and adverbs?
 Well, aspiring professional writers spend years learning how to avoid them.
 Adverbs and adjectives are magical literary creatures.
 Use them sparingly and make them count.

 - Start in the middle.
 You don’t have to do this of course, but consider it as an option.
 Get the reader gripped from the word go.
 You can go back and fill in the backstory later.

 - Surprise yourself.
 You must surprise your reader, and your reader is always cleverer than you think, so make sure you’re one step ahead.